Eric-11/ventilator-parameters/README.md

 * The plots are shown to aid in understanding the methods used to compute the parameters

 # How to Run It
 Just unzip or clone the repository.
 You'll need matplotlib, numpy and pprint libraries (sorry no time for setup.py files, etc.).
-For a test run just issue
+For a test run just issue:

+python3 monitor2.py
+or
 python3 monitor.py

 You can then modify the models or explore the calculations on your own.
 Feedback welcome, but the code is neither elegant or complete at this point.